 Writing a book is for me an act of faith and folly.
 You have a plan of course, but you bluster about in the work, following blindly, one step after another, slogging it out in the early stages.
 Then suddenly you come across one thing, one reference, one passage, that explains to you why you are writing this particular book, that gives you the theme, that shows you the way.
 You have in a sense to earn this discovery.
 It is a reward.

 Literary prizes are usually given for newly published works or for books already on sale.
-The Jane Grigson Award is, however, to be given to a promising new writer ahead of publication in order to help them discover 'one thing, one reference, one passage... that gives you the theme, that shows you the way'.
+The Jane Grigson Trust Award is, however, given to a promising new writer ahead of publication in order to help them discover 'one thing, one reference, one passage... that gives you the theme, that shows you the way'.

-The Jane Grigson Trust intends that the writer will use the award for further travel/research to deepen their knowledge of their chosen subject in the vital time between gaining a commission and delivery of the script.
+The Jane Grigson Trust intends that the writer will use the Award for further travel/research to deepen their knowledge of their chosen subject in the vital time between gaining a commission and delivery of the script.

-The judges for the 2016 Award are:
+The judges for the 2018 Award are: